 Property Research & Location

-Choosing the right property type and location before you list your current home prevents indecision during the sale process.
+Choosing the right property type and location before you list prevents indecision during the sale process.
 If you know what you want and where, you can move quickly when your home sells.
-This phase of the Ontario downsizing timeline and checklist should happen alongside or immediately after your financial planning.

 Choose your target property type.
-Condos, bungalows, townhomes, back splits, and adult-lifestyle communities all serve different downsizing needs, so start by narrowing your options.
+Condos, bungalows, townhomes, back splits, and adult-lifestyle communities all serve different downsizing needs.
+Start by narrowing your options.
 For a full comparison of costs, maintenance, and lifestyle trade-offs, see our condo vs bungalow guide for GTA downsizers.

 Decide whether to stay local or relocate.
 Staying in your current neighbourhood limits inventory, especially for bungalows in established GTA suburbs.
-However, relocating to the Niagara Region can save 30% to 50% on comparable properties.
+Relocating to the Niagara Region typically delivers meaningfully lower prices on comparable properties.
 Our guide to downsizing without leaving your community covers what to expect.

 Set up MLS search alerts for your target area and property type.
 Watch the market for at least two to four weeks before listing.
 This gives you a realistic picture of what’s available and at what price, so you’re ready to act when your home sells.